Protecting your family, in our Hometown, for a LIFETIME!

 Have you ever taken a second to really think about how important your home's roof is to your health and safety?
 It's so much more than a simple hat for your house.
 It protects you from the elements like rain, sleet, snow, and wind.
 It helps keep you and your family warm in the winter and cool in the summer.
 Those harmful pests and critters you see roaming around your property?
 Your roof helps keep them away from your family, too.

 At the end of the day, we strive to treat our customers with respect, confidence, and understanding.
 Our goal isn't to rip you off or charge you an arm and a leg for our residential or commercial roofing services.
-As an Owens Corning Preferred Contractor, our goal is to work hard and provide you with a long-lasting product that you will love for years to come.
+As an Owens Corning CONTRACTOR, our goal is to work hard and provide you with a long-lasting product that you will love for years to come.
 It's really that simple.
-When you choose Hometown Roofing, you can rest assured that you'll get the highest quality roofing services in South Carolina, such as:
+When you choose Hometown Roofing, you can rest assured that you'll get the highest quality roofing services in FULL_SC, such as:

 Whether you're in need of a complete roof replacement in Daniel Island, SC, or minor roof maintenance, our process starts with an in-depth consultation and ends with a smile on our face.